Commercial use of copyleft works: Art

-Providing commercial services for an artistic copylefted work is more difficult to do in practice than in software development.
-Public performances could be considered as one of a few possibilities of providing such services.

-The music industry objected to peer-to-peer file exchanging software, but the Electronic Frontier Foundation (EFF) gave some suggestions to resolve the issue.

-Objectors to the concept of proprietary published works believe that the comparison between published works and material property is misleading.
-Giving someone a physical object results in lost possession and control of that thing and can require asking for something in return, payment or barter, in contrast to when someone gives an idea to someone, they lose nothing, and need not ask for anything in return.

 Often copylefted artistic works can be seen to have a (supporting) publicity function, promoting other works, which may or may not be proprietary, by the same artist(s).
-Artists sticking to an uncompromising copylefting of the whole of their artistic output, could, in addition to services and consultancy, revert to some sort of patronage (sometimes considered as limiting artistic freedom), or to other sources of income, not related to their artistic production (and so mostly limiting the time they can devote to artistic creation too).
-The least that can be said is that copylefting in art tends toward keeping the art thus produced as much as possible out of the commercial arena—which is considered as an intrinsic positive goal by some.
+Artists sticking to an uncompromising copylefting of the whole of their artistic output, could, in addition to services and consultancy, revert to some sort of patronage, or to other sources of income, not related to their artistic production.

 Some artists, such as Girl Talk and Nine Inch Nails, use copyleft licenses such as the Creative Commons Attribution-NonCommercial-ShareAlike license that don't allow commercial use.
 In this way they can choose to sell the works they invented without having to compete with others selling copies of the same works.
 However, some argue that the Attribution-NonCommercialShareAlike license is not a true copyleft, as it does not preserve freedom for the users of the work, as the noncommercial restriction renders the work proprietary.

 Where copylefted art has a large audience of modest means or a small audience of considerable wealth, the act of releasing the art may be offered for sale.
 See Street Performer Protocol.
-This approach can be used for the release of new works, or can be used to relicense propriertary works as copylefted works, e.g. Blender.
+This approach can be used for the release of new works, or can be used to relicense proprietary works as copylefted works, e.g. Blender.